-I received my PhD from Utrecht University, the Netherlands working on binocular vision, in particular, on temporal aspects of stereopsis.
-I have held a post-doctoral research fellow position at McGill University, Canada working on contour-shape perception and a Research Foundation Flanders (FWO) fellowship at the University of Leuven, Belgium working on texture-shape processing.
-I am currently a Senior Lecturer in the Faculty of Natural Sciences, here in Stirling.
+I was awarded my PhD from Utrecht University, the Netherlands working on binocular vision, in particular, on temporal aspects of stereopsis.
+I have held a post-doctoral research fellow position at McGill University, Canada working on contour-shape perception and a Research Foundation Flanders (FWO) Fellowship at the University of Leuven, Belgium working on texture-shape processing.
+I am currently a Senior Lecturer in the Faculty of Natural Sciences, at the University of Stirling.

+I am always pleased to hear from potential graduate students and postdocs.
 I am happy to supervise PhD studies in the area of human visual perception.
-There are currently 2 self-funded available PhD projects.
-If you are interested in pursuing a PhD contact me by email.
+There are currently two self-funded available PhD projects.
+If you are interested in applying for PhD studies, research fellowships or internships/ scholarships under my supervision, please contact me by email.